bormaxi8080/osint-timeline/DRAFT.md

 Thunderbit.
 The Next Gen AI Web Scraper: https://thunderbit.com/

+Website downloader works with `wget` and `archiver` to download all websites assets and compress then sends it back to the user through socket channel: https://github.com/AhmadIbrahiim/Website-downloader

+Keyhacks is a repository which shows quick ways in which API keys leaked by a bug bounty program can be checked to see if they're valid: https://github.com/streaak/keyhacks

 The best IP Toolbox.
 Easy to check what's your IPs, IP geolocation, check for DNS leaks, examine WebRTC connections, speed test, ping test, MTR test, check website availability, whois search and more: https://github.com/jason5ng32/myip

 Cloak Browser.
 Stealth Chromium that passes every bot detection test.
 Drop-in Playwright replacement with source-level fingerprint patches.
 30/30 tests passed: https://github.com/CloakHQ/CloakBrowser